CartoDB/training/index.md

 If you've given a workshop, tutorial, or talk on CartoDB, please fork [this repo](https://github.com/ohasselblad/workshops), add your outline in markdown to the [`_posts/`](https://github.com/ohasselblad/workshops/tree/master/_posts) directory. (just follow one of the existing post templates in that file for format), and submit a pull request.

-If you'd rather not deal with Github, please feel free to fill out this [Google Form]() and we'll integrate your materials ASAP.
+If you'd rather not deal with Github, please feel free to fill out this [Google Form](https://docs.google.com/forms/d/1aRVYb1gQEii0MjMSXWUtoWlMPmBLO07AEh9zCabiDrA/edit?usp=sharing) and we'll integrate your materials ASAP.
 Thank you!

 #### RESOURCES

-* [AxHill's SlideDecks](https://speakerdeck.com/andrewxhill) = good for intro to workshop material
 * [Pinterest for Maps](http://www.pinterest.com/andrewxhill/interactive-maps/) = sample maps in context, good for images and anecdotes
 * [CDB Gallery](https://www.dropbox.com/personal/cdb-gallery) = dropbox repository of mapping images and gifs for presentations
 * [CDB Vimeo](https://vimeo.com/vizzuality) = video tutorials and screencasts